Lincoln Blackwood

 The Lincoln Blackwood is a luxury pickup truck that was marketed by the Lincoln division of Ford Motor Company for the 2002 model year.
 The first pickup truck marketed by Lincoln, the Blackwood was derived from the Ford F-150 SuperCrew and the Lincoln Navigator.
 Drawing its name from its simulated black woodgrain cargo box, the Blackwood was offered solely with a black-painted exterior.

-Marketed in the United States and Mexico, the Blackwood fell far under sales projections.
+Although the concept vehicle had a positive public reception, the production Blackwood fell far under sales projections in the United States and Mexico.
 After the 2002 model year, the Blackwood was discontinued in the United States, with a short run of 2003 models produced for Mexico.
-In total, only 3,356 units were produced, making it both the rarest and shortest-produced Lincoln model line.
-For 2006, Lincoln entered the pickup truck segment for a second time with the Lincoln Mark LT, again based on the Ford F-150.
+In total, only 3,383 units were produced, making it both the rarest and shortest-produced Lincoln model line.

+For 2006, Lincoln entered the pickup truck segment for a second time with the Lincoln Mark LT — again based on the Ford F-150.
+The Mark LT abandoned many of the model-unique features of the Blackwood in favor of providing the functionality of a pickup truck and proved more successful as sales nearly matched the Escalade EXT.

-The first Lincoln vehicle manufactured exclusively outside of the state of Michigan since 1958, the Blackwood was assembled by Ford at its Kansas City Assembly facility in Claycomo, Missouri, alongside the F-150 from August 2001 to December 2002.
+The first Lincoln vehicle manufactured exclusively outside of the state of Michigan since 1958, the Blackwood was assembled by Ford at its Kansas City Assembly facility in Claycomo, Missouri, alongside the F-150 from September 2000 to August 2002.

 Background

 The 1998 launch of the Lincoln Navigator was met with success; along with becoming the second best-selling Lincoln (behind the Town Car), the Navigator contributed to Lincoln overtaking Cadillac in sales for the first time.
 To build on its success in the light-truck segment, a Lincoln Blackwood concept vehicle was introduced at the 1999 North American International Auto Show; it was also displayed at the 1999 LA Auto Show.
+The concept Blackwood received nearly universal approval from the public.

 Named the "ultimate utility vehicle" by Ford, the Blackwood was intended to combine the utility of a truck-based vehicle (such as the Navigator or an F-150) with the comfort of a sedan (such as the Town Car), replacing the F-Series pickup bed with an enclosed cargo area bodied with black African wenge wood (adopting a styling element of wood-bodied station wagons).
 To protect the wood from the elements, it was sealed with epoxy and inlaid with aluminum stripes.